 You will need to make sure that your young person is on your General Practitioner's (GP's) learning disability register.
 Check at your GP's practice.

 The GP’s practice will then contact you, or your young person, to arrange a convenient time to go for the health check.

-What happens at an annual health check?
+What happens at a yearly health check?

 During the health check the doctor or practice nurse will check things like:

 - Blood pressure